sjayawardena/p4-baby-tracker/README.md

 On each browser, in all display sizes/modes, all of the following have been tested and confirmed as working:

+## Problems Encountered

-Problems encountered in testing phases - both at the end of the process and at various stages during the process - include:
+Problems encountered during development and in the testing phases - both at the end of the process and at various stages during the process - include:

 ### Validator Testing